 Atrazine is in a group of man-made systemic herbicides called triazines used by farmers to control broadleaf weeds and grasses that interfere with the growth of corn, sorghum, sugar cane, and other crops.
 Previous research has provided evidence linking atrazine exposure to adverse reproductive outcomes in humans.
 In addition, the chemical has been linked to reproductive defects in fish and prostate and breast cancer in laboratory rodents.
 Epidemiological studies also suggest that atrazine is a human carcinogen linked to an elevated risk of breast and prostate cancer.

 Endothall is an herbicide used to control a wide range of terrestrial and aquatic plants.
-Its toxicity as noted in animal studies ranges from dermal and eye irritation, respiratory failure and hemorrhaging of the gastrointestinal tract upon short-time exposure with high concentration to effects on the liver and kidney upon longer-term exposure.
+Its toxicity, as noted in animal studies, ranges from dermal and eye irritation, respiratory failure, and hemorrhaging of the gastrointestinal tract upon short-time exposure with high concentration to effects on the liver and kidney upon longer-term exposure.
 A limited number of studies have been conducted to address the carcinogenic potential of endothall.
 10 male and 10 female rats were exposed to endothall in the diet at various concentrations for 2 years.
 Two of the treated rats had lung tumors.
-Nevertheless, based on the small sample size used for this systematic study and the lack of information obtained on tumor type and dose group, the statistical validity of these findings were not taken into consideration.
+Nevertheless, based on the small sample size used for this systematic study and the lack of information obtained on tumor type and dose group, the statistical validity of these findings was not taken into consideration.

-At Atraxia Law, we help individuals injured by defective products pursue full and fair compensation.
-Our firm has the experience and resources to consult with qualified experts in order to properly pursue your product liability case.
+At Atraxia Law, we help individuals injured by defective products pursue compensation.
+Our firm has the experience and resources to consult with qualified experts to properly pursue your product liability case.